arez/arez/docs/observers.md

 the observer to re-execute the observed function.
 The {@api_url: Observer} class represents the observer within the Arez toolkit.

-The observed function can either be invoked by the Arez runtime or it is expected to be invoked by code external to the Arez runtime.
-External execution is useful when arez needs to integrate into other scheduler frameworks.
+The observed function can either be invoked by the Arez runtime or by the host application.
+Using Arez as the executor is the default choice but sometimes it is useful to designate the application as the executor.
+Application invocation of observed functions is useful when Arez needs to integrate into other scheduler frameworks.
 In most cases that use an external executor, Arez pushes change notifications to a logical queue and the external framework pulls change notifications during their own update phase.
 For example, the [React4j](https://react4j.github.io) library uses an external executor so that Arez can be integrated into reacts scheduler.

 An application can provide an `onDepsChanged` hook function when creating the observer and Arez will invoke the hook method when Arez detects that a dependency has changed.
-If the observer needs to support external execution then the hook function **must** be provided.
-If the hook function is provided but the observed function is not expected to be invoked externally, then the application code must invoke the {@api_url: Observer.schedule()::Observer::schedule()} either in the hook method or at some later time to schedule the {@api_url: Observer} so that the observed function is invoked by the Arez runtime.
+If the observer needs to support application executor then the hook function **must** be provided.
+If the hook function is provided but the observed function is not expected to be invoked by the application, then the application code must invoke the {@api_url: Observer.schedule()::Observer::schedule()} method either in the hook method or at some later time.
+This will schedule the {@api_url: Observer} so that the observed function is invoked by the Arez runtime next time that the Arez scheduler is triggered.

 If an observer is created without a `onDepsChanged` hook function then Arez will automatically defines an `onDepsChanged` function that immediately reschedules the observer.
-Other reactive frameworks often refer to this type of an observer asn an "autorun" observer.
+Other reactive frameworks often refer to this type of an observer as an "autorun" observer.

 ## API